 A newer version of your browser is available.
 Older versions may limit your ability to access some of this site's functionality.
 Citizens Bank recommends upgrading your browser.

 Most people look forward to their retirement, dreaming of a lifestyle in which they have the freedom to spend their day as they wish and answer to no one.
-But deciding when to retire requires calculating how much money you'll need to retire, which involves some introspection, guesswork, and analysis.
+But deciding when to do it requires calculating how much money you'll need, which involves some introspection, guesswork, and analysis.

 Following any of these rules of thumb can help you plan for the future, but they also oversimplify the calculation because there are so many factors — such as your unique retirement vision — which can affect your own estimation.